 Charlie: (disbelieving) Partner?
 Boyle, Gargas, Lionel and Basner?

 Becomes an Ironic Echo later, when Charlie sends David a letter telling him he's free to pursue the airline account, and signs it, "John, Paul, George and Ringo".

 Also, when David first sees Cheryl Ann and immediately becomes attracted to her, he asks if she knows what time it is (she tells him), and then he quotes a line from Woody Allen's Everything You've Always Wanted To Know About Sex (But Were Afraid To Ask) ("Before you know it, The Renaissance will be here and we'll all be busy painting").
 She doesn't get it.

 Soap Opera Disease: Averted with Max.
 Adult diabetes can have some gruesome effects when you don't treat it and your dietary habits suck while you smoke cigars.

 Spit Take: David does a variant of this when he and Woolridge are out hunting.
 Woolridge tells David Cheryl speaks highly of him, and adds, "She says you're a great lay," whereupon David accidentally shoots his gun.

 They Call Me Mister Tibbs: When two young kids at the ad agency at the beginning call David "dude", he responds, "That's Mr. Basner to you."

-Wham Line: Not a line, but the shot of Max's diabetes-ravaged feet.
+Wham Shot: The shot of Max's diabetes-ravaged feet.